 Endogeneity represents a first-order impediment when research involves analyst activities, and it may cause regression estimates to be biased.
 This paper addresses this endogeneity concern through a variety of different rigorous techniques.
-Following standard convention, this paper first uses a two-stage least squares method with the industry median number of analysts as the instrument, a lagged-value method, and residual values from the Poisson model specification to address the concern of endogeneity.
+Following standard convention, this paper first uses a two-stage least squares method with the industry median number of analysts as the instrument, and a lagged-value method to address the concern of endogeneity.
 This paper also examines the effect of change in analyst coverage on change in corporate cash holdings, while applying the two-stage least squares approach to study the time-series effect of analysts.
 In addition, this paper incorporates the experiment of the impact of Regulation Fair Disclosure (Reg FD) on analysts' activities as an alternative way to take account of endogeneity.
 To further substantiate the robustness of the results, I explore the benefit and economic significance of the influence of analyst coverage on public firms' cash policy by employing a unique dataset comprised of a set of public and private firms.
 In addition, I undertake a novel experiment that examines cash policy before and after public firms go private.
 All else being equal, given a company's status, private firms, including those that were public at one time, have no analyst coverage.
-The clear identity of public and private firms gives us a distinct setting in which to examine the causality of analyst coverage and corporate cash holdings.
+The clear identity of public and private firms gives us a distinct setting in which to examine the effects of information and monitoring on corporate cash holdings.